 Even within the world of dabbing, you’ve got to know your stuff.
 There’s more than one way to take a big fat hit: crumble, distillate, rosin, bubble hash, worse, and of course, sugar wax.

 For seasoned stoners, dabbing is often preferred over the traditional ways of consuming the green goddess because of its potent effects, so knowing left to right when it comes to the different types of cannabis concentrate can be helpful (not to mention giving you brownie points when comparing weed knowledge).

 Today we’re going to go into one specific type of concentrate that is the favorite of stoners everywhere: sugar wax.
-Before we get into it, we’ve got to highlight the biggest, baddest wolf when it comes to buying some of it: Binoid’s THC-O Sugar Wax Dabs.
+Before we get into it, we’ve got to highlight the biggest, baddest wolf when it comes to buying some of it: Binoid’s Delta 8 THC Wax Dabs.

 If you’re on the hunt for that good stuff, look no further.
-Pick between Grape Ape, Strawberry Blonde, and Banana Kush to get started and enjoy the effects of this potent concentrate.
+Pick between Blue Dream, Lemon Squeeze, Fruity Pebbles, OG Kush, Zkittlez, and Pineapple Express to get started and enjoy the effects of this potent concentrate.

 Photo by Joshua / Adobe Stock Photo

 Sugar wax is also known as sugar dab, and it falls into the same category as other cannabis concentrates used for dabbing.
 Its name comes from its appearance: it literally looks like wet granules of brown sugar (don’t let the intrusive thoughts win: you should smoke it, not eat it).

 The reason why people love sugar wax vary, but most can be in agreement that potency is at the top of the list.
 Thanks to its super high THC content and extreme purity, it’s not only highly psychoactive but also holds medicinal properties that so many stoners benefit from.